 - If public schools are released early, all programs and classes from that designated time forward will be canceled.

-- If school is not in session, the branch will consider road conditions, the forecast, what government and other agencies/businesses are doing and what the city or town is asking the residents to do.
+- If school is not in session, such as weekends or holidays, the branch will consider road conditions, the forecast, what government and other agencies/businesses are doing and what the city or town is asking the residents to do.